-Term Description Syndicate Member(s) Intermediary registered with SEBI who is permitted to carry out activities as an underwriter, in this case, Kotak Securities Limited and India Infoline Limited Syndicate or Members of the Syndicate The BRLMs and the Syndicate Members Underwriters The BRLMs and the Syndicate Members Underwriting Agreement The agreement dated October 12, 2017 entered into among the Underwriters, our Company and the Selling Shareholders on or after the Pricing Date but prior to filing this Prospectus with the RoC Wilful Defaulter Company or person categorised as a wilful defaulter by any bank or financial institution or consortium thereof, in accordance with the guidelines on wilful defaulters issued by the Reserve Bank of India and includes any company whose director or promoter is categorised as such Working Day All days other than second and fourth Saturday of the month, Sunday or a public holiday, on which commercial banks in Mumbai are open for business; provided however, with reference to (a) announcement of Price Band; (b) Bid/Offer Period, shall mean all days, excluding Saturdays, Sundays and public holidays, on which commercial banks in Mumbai are open for business; and (c) the time period between the Bid/ Offer Closing Date and the listing of the Equity Shares on the Stock Exchanges.
-"Working Day" shall mean all trading days of the Stock Exchanges, excluding Sundays and bank holidays, as per the SEBI Circular no. SEBI/HO/CFD/DIL/CIR/P/2016/26 dated January 21, 2016
+Term Description Application Forms by the Syndicate Syndicate Member(s) Intermediary registered with SEBI who is permitted to carry out activities as an underwriter, in this case, [•] Syndicate or Members of the Syndicate The BRLMs and the Syndicate Members Underwriters [•] Underwriting Agreement The agreement to be entered into among the Underwriters, our Company and the Selling Shareholders on or after the Pricing Date but prior to filing the Prospectus with the RoC Wilful Defaulter Company or person categorised as a wilful defaulter by any bank or financial institution or consortium thereof, in accordance with the guidelines on wilful defaulters issued by the Reserve Bank of India and includes any company whose director or promoter is categorised as such Working Day All days other than second and fourth Saturday of the month, Sunday or a public holiday, on which commercial banks in Mumbai are open for business; provided however, with reference to (a) announcement of Price Band; (b) Bid/Offer Period, shall mean all days, excluding Saturdays, Sundays and public holidays, on which commercial banks in Mumbai are open for business; and (c) the time period between the Bid/ Offer Closing Date and the listing of the Equity Shares on the Stock Exchange.
+"Working Day" shall mean all trading days of the Stock Exchange, excluding Sundays and bank holidays, as per the SEBI Circular no. SEBI/HO/CFD/DIL/CIR/P/2016/26 dated January 21, 2016